mui/material-ui/docs/data/material/customization/right-to-left/right-to-left.md

 <html dir="rtl"></html>
 ```

-If you can't set the `dir` attribute directly on the root `<html>` element, as a workaround, use the JavaScript API before the page is rendered:
+If your React app doesn't control the root `<html>`, use the JavaScript API before the component tree is rendered, as a workaround:

 ```js
 document.dir = 'rtl';